ArduPilot/ardupilot_wiki/dev/source/docs/how-the-team-works-development-fund.rst

 Payments from ArduPilot are made in one of two ways:

-- ArduPilot's SPI liason (the team member who has been elected to be the main point of contact with SPI) can make payments via PayPal
+- ArduPilot's SPI liaison (the team member who has been elected to be the main point of contact with SPI) can make payments via PayPal
 - Through direct bank transfer.
-Follow the `instructions here to create a Reimbursement Request <http://spi-inc.org/treasurer/reimbursement-form/>`__ and send to ArduPilot's SPI liason along with receipts
+Follow the `instructions here to create a Reimbursement Request <http://spi-inc.org/treasurer/reimbursement-form/>`__ and send to ArduPilot's SPI liaison along with receipts